ten-protocol/go-ten/design/Events_design.md

 Apps can also request historic events starting from any block.

-#### How events work

-`Note: this section might not be 100% accurate.`

-The query made on the UI side is transformed in a server-side query on the node, and there is some logic after a tx is executed and events are emitted, to match them against the filters requested by users and distribute them to the requester.

-*Note that there is no constraint on data access, since all data is public.*

-### Events and address fields
+### Events and address topics

-Let's analyse a couple of events from ERC20 and Uniswap, grouped by whether they contain address fields.
+Let's analyse a couple of events from ERC20 and Uniswap, grouped by whether they contain address topics.

+*A topic is a field which is marked as `indexed`.*

-#### With end-user address topics
+#### Events with end-user address topics

 All the events in this section contain at least one end-user address topic.

-*Note: a topic is a field which is marked as `indexed`*

 ```solidity
     event Transfer(address indexed from, address indexed to, uint256 value);